GregorR/mlibtool/README.md

   `-prefer-pic` or `-prefer-non-pic` option along with `$(CFLAGS)`, at your discretion.

+  (Note that GNU libtool is typically modified by configure based on --enable-static and --enable-shared options; these options may be passed to mlibtool, but are best avoided in preference of explicit specification)

 * Build shared libraries as .la files instead of .so/.dylib/.dll files.
-Static libraries can be built this way as well, and of course must be if .lo files are used.

   To build a .la file, simply create a compilation line as if you were building a binary, and prefix it with `$(LIBTOOL) --mode=link`: